Medical-Event-Data-Standard/flexible_schema/README.md

 > beneficial to downstream users, as their code will error out at the import / attribute level, not because a
 > hard-coded string no longer matches a column name, but it is something to be aware of.

+### Table and Schema Validation and Alignment

-You can also use the schema to validate, align, or coerce an input `PyArrow` table.
-These three options have the following differences:
+You can also use the schema to validate possible `PyArrow` schemas or tables and align possibly invalid tables to a valid format.
+These two options have the following properties:

-1. **Validation**: This checks that the input table has the same columns as the schema, and that the types of those columns are compatible with the schema.
-It does not modify the input table in any way.
-Errors are raised if the input table does not conform to the schema.
+1. **Validation**: If the input to validation is a schema, it validates that the input has the appropriate columns in the appropriate types.
+If the input is a table, it validates both the schema and the nullable properties on the defined columns.
 2. **Alignment**: This performs validation, but also performs guaranteeably safe data alterations to ensure the table conforms to the schema as much as possible.
 These alignment operations include:
-    - Re-ordering columns
+    - Re-ordering columns.
-    - Adding required columns that permit total nullability with all null values.
-    - Performing safe type coercion to the target types (e.g., `int` to `float`)
+    - Performing safe type coercion to the target types (e.g., `int` to `float`).

-These are exposed via the `validate` and `align` functions.
-Either can take as input table objects or raw schema objects -- in the latter case, some aspects of the nullability constraints are not validated, as they can't be determined from the schema data types alone.
+These are exposed via the `validate` and `align` functions:

 ```python
 >>> data_tbl = pa.Table.from_pydict({